 Automatically Compare Your PC’s Specifications to a Game

-To check system requirements automatically, use the Can You Run It? website.
+While it’s not too difficult to figure out your PCs specs yourself and then compare it to a game’s requirements, you can often have your computer to it for you.
+To check system requirements automatically, use the Can You Run It website.
 This website is endorsed by a variety of big companies, including AMD.

 Before using this website, we recommend running the System Requirements Lab Detection desktop app.
+If you don’t, you’ll just be prompted to run it the first time you search for a game anyway.
 Install this app and it will scan your computer’s hardware before sending you back to the website, setting a special cookie that identifies your hardware.
-This way you won’t have to install any Java or any ActiveX applets.
+This way you won’t have to install any Java or ActiveX applets.